ibm-cloud-docs/security-compliance/gov-format.md

 ## Formatting complex rules
 {: #format-rules}

-Most often, your rules will be more complex than a single property.
+Most often, rule are more complex than a single property.
 To create more complex scenarios, you can include multiple conditions and take advantage of nested properties.

 ### Defining multiple conditions